DaveBenham/VenomModules/README.md

 ![Poly Sample & Hold Analog Shift Register module image](doc/PolySHASR.png)
 Ten row polyphonic sample and hold combined with a shift register.

-Each row has its own polyphonic Trigger and Data inputs, and a polyphonic Sample & Hold output.
+Each row has its own polyphonic Trigger and Data inputs, and a polyphonic Hold output.
 In total that is 10 independent polyphonic sample and hold circuits.
 However, the inputs are normaled in a way that enables consecutive rows to function as a shift register.

-If no input is provided, then random values are sampled.
+If no input is provided, then random values are sampled from an internal random number generator.

+### TRIG (Trigger) button
+Manually triggers the first row only

 ### OVER (Oversample) button
 This color coded button controls how much oversampling is applied to minimize aliasing when triggering the sample & hold at audio rates.
 Oversampling is CPU expensive, so should only be applied when needed.